Kamigoro/Online-Chat/README.md

 # Online chat
-A online chat wpf app using signalR to manage real-time communication
+A online chat wpf app using signalR to manage real-time communication.
+The signalR server is hosted on a azure server.

 ## Description